scastiel/book-pr/manuscript.md

 But I accept that it’s a question of preference.
 None of the two ways is better than the other, and I wouldn’t force anyone to choose the second one over the first one.
 But I might add this comment:

-> “I thing the code could be easier to read with an early return.
+> “I think the code could be easier to read with an early return.
 > (code snippet inserted here)
 > It’s okay if you prefer it this way though.”